Sermons

 11 August 2019

 The book of Hebrews is an interesting book in the New Testament.
 It is masterly written but we don’t know who wrote the Letter to the Hebrews.
-Initial thoughts were that it might have been Paul but scholars believe this was so it would get into the New Testament.
-It seems to be written to… Read more
+Initial thoughts were… Read more

 Year C- 8th Sunday after Pentecost – Using our abundance